orbitdb/orbit-db-cli/README.md

 Usage: src/bin.js <command> <database>

 Commands:
-  create <database> <type>      Create a new database             [aliases: new] del <database> <key>          Delete an entry from a database.
+  add <database> <event>        Add an event to an eventlog or feed database create <database> <type>      Create a new database             [aliases: new] del <database> <key>          Delete an entry from a database.
 Only valid for:
                                 docstore, keyvalue and feed.